krr-up/ucorexplain/README.md

 to a planning problem.
 The goal is to generate the query.
 The number of these inference rule applications is given via the constant `i`, similar to the horizon in a planning problem.

-### Some TODO items

-- [ ] Integration with ucorexplain
-- [ ] Some encoding improvements
-- [ ] Incremental version
-- [ ] Generating an explanation graph from the inference plan
-- [ ] Extending inference rules for choice rules and aggregates

 ## TODOS

 ### Complex development